Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILineStyleArrow`: Drop down item for the "Arrow" line style
 - `scenePOILineStyleGlow`: Drop down item for the "Glow" line style
 - `scenePOILineStyleSolid`: Drop down item for the "Solid" line style
+- `scenePOILineStyleDiagonal`: Drop down item for the "Diagonal" line style
 - `scenePOILineOrientation`: Label for the drop down to select a line orientation
 - `scenePOILineOrientationVert`: Text on the drop down item for the "Vertical" / "Fence" orientation
 - `scenePOILineOrientationHorz`: Text on the drop down item for the "Horizontal / Path" orientation